openvinotoolkit/anomalib/docs/source/guides/hyperparameter_optimization.rst

 .. note::

-  You will need to have logged into a Comet wandb account to use HPO search and view the results.
+  You will need to have logged into a Comet or wandb account to use HPO search and view the results.

 To run the hyperparameter optimization, use the following command: